Erickson Water System

 The system services approximately 700 active connections and is the largest of the water systems managed by the RDCK.

-The system is located in Erickson, crossing the boundary of RDCK Electoral Areas B and C.
+The system is located in Erickson just outside the eastern border of Creston, crossing the boundary of RDCK Electoral Areas B and C.

 The Erickson water system derives source water from Arrow Creek, which is classified as a Community Watershed.
 The creek has benefited for several years from an ongoing water quality monitoring program.
 Historic water quality data for Arrow Creek indicate that, in general, the water quality falls within acceptable levels for the majority of parameters in the Canadian Drinking Water Quality Guidelines.
 Coliform levels, however, typically exceed the criteria and exhibit high seasonal variability.